zsajjan/programmer-training/general/lessons/classes/README.md

     def walk(self, dist):
     pos += dist

-    class Dalmatian(Dog): ← Child class of Dog fur_color = "spotted"
+    class Dalmatian(Dog): #Child class of Dog
+    fur_color = "spotted"
-    eye_color = "black" ← Only unique elements need to be specified
+    eye_color = "black" #Only unique elements need to be specified

     my_dalmatian = Dalmation("Fido", 1)
-    print my_dalmatian.age ← The child inherits the age variable from the parent class my_dalmatian.walk(3) ← The child inherits the walk method from the parent class as well! print my_dalmatian.pos ← Returns 4
+    print my_dalmatian.age #The child inherits the age variable from the parent class my_dalmatian.walk(3) #The child inherits the walk method from the parent class as well! print my_dalmatian.pos #Returns 4